Professional AssociationsProfessional Associations: ACM | IEEE | IEEE Computer Society

 more informationMore information: Adjunct Professor Computer Science, Dartmouth College

-Dr. Charles C. Palmer is CTO for Security and Privacy for IBM Research where he focuses on special projects relating to security & privacy, unique customer challenges, and cybersecurity issues.
+Dr. Charles C. Palmer is a DIstinguished Researcher r IBM Research where he focuses on special projects relating to security & privacy, unique customer challenges, and cybersecurity issues.
 He is a member of several government, industry, and academic advisory boards.
-He may also be found on Twitter as @DrCyberSecurity .
+He may also be found on Twitter as @DrCyberSecurity and on LinkedIn as charlescpalmer

 Charles was the founding director of IBM's Institute for Advanced Security.
 The Institute helps clients, academics, partners and other businesses understand, address and mitigate the complex, multidisciplinary issues associated with securing cyberspace.
 For more information, see the Institute webpages.